Cognician/clj-madmimi/README.md

 ## Installation

-It's not up on Clojars yet, sorry!
-You'll have to drop this project into your Leiningen project's checkouts/ folder.
+Add `[clj-madmimi "0.1.0"]` to your Leiningen project's dependencies.

 ## Usage